AliRn76/panther/docs/docs/redis.md

 ### How it works?

-- Panther creates a redis connection depends on `REDIS` block you defined in `configs`
+- Panther creates an async redis connection depends on `REDIS` block you defined in `configs`

 - You can access to it from `from panther.db.connections import redis`